 Last year, he messaged me to tell me about how he and his wife were traveling to Dubai.
 I love this photo of Richard standing barefoot in the desert:

-It’s funny to look back at the message Richard sent: a business card.
+It’s funny to look back at the message Richard sent: a business card in a bottle.
 No extra writing, no funny stories about his travels, no energy.
 But meeting him was the exact opposite.
 Forget about the cold efficiency of a business-card-as-message: this man is pure energy!
 His energy rubbed off on me, and I couldn’t sleep for hours when I got back to Arielle and Devin’s.

-Once, I asked Richard more about the other bottles he’d mentioned sending, which led to a discussion of what inspires him to send the bottles in the first place.
+Once, I asked Richard about the other bottles he had sent.
+This led to a discussion of what inspires him to send the bottles in the first place.

 “I actually have four bottles out in the ocean,” he wrote me.
 “We went on a cruise to Bermuda during the summer and I tossed a bottle over.
 We were warned not to do that, but I have a problem following orders.
 I guess that’s why I hated the Army so much.”

 Another time, he said:

 “I like throwing bottles off cruise ships because it’s a forbidden act.
 Getting away with it makes me happy.”

 You’ll see this energy, too, if you check out his next show, which is called “Sidekick”.
 It’s being put on July 29th/30th and August 5th/6th by the Ivy Lane Players at the Levittown library in Levittown on Long Island.
 “It’s a 25-minute monologue,” Richard tells me, “written by Jim Beaver who wrote Deadwood for HBO.”